ajj8866/web_scrape/README.md

 ## Crunchyroll Webscraper
 Site used is [crunchyroll](https://www.crunchyroll.com/en-gb), a streaming service for watching anime.

+Please use the following options for headless_op depending on whether running locally or on EC2:
+- True: If running on EC2
+- False: If running on local machine

 | Method | Method Description |
 | :-- | :-- |